-Specific provision for financial asset impairment \$22,965,000 performing the ECL allowance calculations and comparing this to the amount recorded by the Stapled Group.
+Specific provision for financial asset impairment \$22,965,000

 For credit impaired loans, the Stapled Group identifies specific ECL estimates based on their judgement of expected future cash flows which have a high risk of default.
 We focused our audit effort on those higher risk loans and the Stapled Groups' specific identification of loans for provisioning which contains significant judgement.